 - Sufficient IPs for application workload services (e.g.: Load Balancer services).

-The following sytem requirements should be met in order to install a private cloud gateway for MaaS:
+The following system requirements should be met in order to install a private cloud gateway for MAAS:

 - Private cloud gateway IP requirements:

-Spectro Cloud provides an installer in the form of a docker container.
-This installer can be run on any system that has docker daemon installed and has connectivity to the Spectro Cloud Management console as well as MaaS identity endpoint.
+Palette provides an installer in the form of a docker container temporarily deployed on your laptop, workstation or jump-box.
+This installer can be run on any system that has docker daemon installed and has connectivity to the Palette Management console as well as MAAS identity endpoint.

 docker run -it --rm \--net=host \-v /var/run/docker.sock:/var/run/docker.sock \-v /tmp:/opt/spectrocloud \gcr.io/spectro-images-public/release/spectro-installer:1.0.9 \-o true